 Context and objectives

-The general objective of this project is to develop a novel ‘optical types’-based approach to evaluate and to predict the impact of invasive plant species on ecosystem functioning.
+The general objective of this research proposal is to develop a novel ‘optical types’-based approach to evaluate and to predict the impact of invasive plant species on ecosystem functioning.
+Our prediction is that this new approach can complement and may potentially outperform the commonly used conventional plant functional type and functional trait based approaches when quantifying the impact of invasive plant species.
 The principal idea behind the proposed approach is that invasive plant species often have physical-chemical properties that differ from native species.
 These physical-chemical properties can be directly linked to ecosystem functioning changes following invasions, and they can be largely quantified based on the optical reflectance spectra of the species, which are detectable due to recent developments in hyperspectral remote sensing technology.

 |Project leader(s):||KULeuven - Department of Earth and Environmental Sciences (EES)|